 11am, but flexible, subject to availability.
 Earliest check-in, 2pm.

-You’re encouraged to use your phone or other devices in your room, where you have free WiFi access, but leave them there when exploring the peaceful grounds.
+The four pillars of the Sterrekopje experience are to stay, rest, grow and play – as such, you're respectfully asked to use your phone or other devices only in your room, where you have free WiFi access, but leave them there when exploring the peaceful grounds.

 The farm is closed to guests in July and August.